 Probably.
 However, I cannot help but seeing a subtle and very elegant protest.
 When I look at La Liberté rebelliously from beneath, I find answers to my questions about the details of the painting.
 Liberté appears as a real person, not just as a symbol.
 The red cap – during classical Antiquity a gift to the freed slave – cannot be placed on her head.
 She belongs to the female category – the never liberated that was not expressively included in the United Nations Human Rights Declaration until almost two hundred years later, in 1981.
 The Declaration in the hand of Liberté droops because it is an unfulfilled promise.

 A sensational but insufficient promise.
 A promise that did not include everybody and could not feed the many.
 An affirmation that did not prioritize the right of women to get justly paid for their work, so that they could feed themselves and their family, and gain strength to fight for the ideals of equality and citizen rights.

 Nanine Vallain’s image La Liberté is an ambivalence; an artist’s way of expressing herself, getting the job done, yet evade censorship.
 It is a portrait of a feminist revolution being forced into taking a pause.
 Her hand is holding the Declaration both firmly and tenderly.
 Liberté has accepted the situation, but has not given in.
 She is banished, but she is still present.
 She bides her time.
 She is the last one to leave the premises.

-Published in Opulens Magazine, 8th of March 2017, translated from the Swedish
+Originally published in Swedish, in Opulens Magazine, 8th of March 2017

 © Arimneste Anima Museum #6